skydoves/Balloon/README.md

 ```

 ### Margin
-If the location of the balloon according to the anchor is located at the boundaries on the screen,<br>
+If the location of the balloon according to the anchor would be located at the boundaries on the screen,<br>
 the balloon will be stick to the end of the screen.
-In that case, we can resolve by giving margins to the balloon.
+In this case, we can give horizontal margins to the balloon.
 ```kotlin
 .setMargin(12) // sets the margin on the balloon all directions.
 .setMarginLeft(14) // sets the left margin on the balloon.